Skip to content

 What I changed

 I did change the radar, because a good rule belongs inside the machine and not left to my mood on the day.
 Now it has to confirm that a thing actually happened before it can treat it as real.
 A satire is welcome in, clearly labelled as what it is.
-It just cannot be filed as a fact.
+It just can’t be filed as a fact.

 What worked: the one rule meant to catch this caught this.
 The verification step earned its place on the very day the automation it was guarding got fooled.